JamesHodgkins/OpenDraft/README.md

-# GreyhoundCAD
+# OpenDraft

-GreyhoundCAD is an open-source 2D CAD project that aims to provide a lightweight, user-friendly, and extendable CAD solution.
+OpenDraft is an open-source 2D CAD project that aims to provide a lightweight, user-friendly, and extendable CAD solution.
 The project is currently in its early stages of development, focusing on setting up the program structure and core classes.

 ## Features